lptvUchile/system_offline/README.md

 # system_offline

-Offline pipeline for **event detection/segmentation** and **estimation** (magnitude + hypocenter).
+Offline pipeline for **event detection/segmentation** and **estimation** (magnitude + hypocenter-station distance).

 The App-Segmentation tool was developed to support detection, segmentation, envelope detection, and parameter estimation tasks.
-In particular, this offline pipeline is designed to estimate magnitude and hypocenter.
+In particular, this offline pipeline is designed to estimate magnitude and hypocenter-station distance.
 The system is implemented in Python 3.10.13 and processes seismic data in SAC format together with XML inventory files.

 The source code will be available for free at: [`https://github.com/lptvUchile/system_offline`](https://github.com/lptvUchile/system_offline).
 For more information, you can contact Prof. Néstor Becerra Yoma at: `nbecerra@ing.uchile.cl`